 Just as compliance maintenance is ongoing, training employees regarding IT compliance and data security practices should be ongoing as well.

 A few ways to help educate employees about IT security and compliance include:

 - No downloading of unauthorized software

 5. Software Review

 A review of current software usage, implementation, and practices can be a first step toward proper compliance and security.
-As malware continues to evolve, the ways to detect and combat compliance and security evolves.
-Reviewing current software best practices are a must in order to maintain a secure and compliant environment.
+As malware continues to evolve, the ways to detect and combat compliance and security evolve.
+Reviewing current software best practices is a must in order to maintain a secure and compliant environment.